Although classed as waders, pratincoles superficially resemble swallows, with long pointed wings, a deeply forked tail and aerial feeding.

 Falla, R. A. 1963.
 The oriental pratincole, another record.
 Notornis 10: 355.

 Hassell, C.; Piersma, T. 2010.
 Record numbers of grass-hopper eating shorebirds (oriental pratincole, oriental plover, little curlew) on coastal West-Kimberley grasslands, Western Australia in mid February 2010.
 Stilt 57: 36-38.
-Downloadable at:

 Heather, B.D.; Robertson, H.A.
 1996.
 The field guide to the birds of New Zealand.
 Viking, Auckland.